-During early and mid-2019, extensive analysis was performed comparing Solcast data with publicly available surface measurements from around the world, across all climate types except polar climates.
+The Solcast dataset has been extensively validated, comparing Solcast data with publicly available surface measurements from around the world, across all climate types except polar climates.

 The most common statistical indicators in the solar industry used to evaluate solar radiation models fall into two categories; bias measures and error measures.

 Bias measures are important for long term energy yield calculations, providing a base to estimate the accuracy of energy simulations by understanding a possible error in the long-term estimate.
-Mean bias error (MBE) provides information about the aggregate difference between the Solcast dataset compared against ground observations.
+Mean bias error provides information about the aggregate difference between the Solcast dataset compared against ground observations.
 It is a measure of the dataset's systematic tendency to over- or underestimate the solar resource.
 Deviation of bias error indicates the spread of this error.
-It indicates the likelihood of the error at a specific site occurring within a confidence interval.
+It indicates the likelihood of the bias error at a specific site occurring within a confidence interval.

 Error measures are important for short term variability work.
 They help to develop an understanding of the accuracy of operational calculations based on energy simulations, covering recent performance and evaluation, equipment calibration, plant monitoring and forecasting.
-Mean absolute error (MAE) measures the average magnitude of the difference between the ground station and the models.
-Root mean squared error (RMSE) is another measure of these differences, but uses quadratic weighting.
+Mean absolute error (MAE) measures the average magnitude of the difference between the ground measurements and the model.
+Root mean squared error (RMSE) is another measure of these differences, but a uses quadratic weighting.
 This means larger errors have a disproportionately larger effect on RMSE, and consequently this measure is very sensitive to large errors.